One year with my Peloton bike

 Now that I have a full year of data I can start to reset my goals.
 I know that one goal is to ride more than 3195.5 miles by this time next year and to improve my FTP score by at least 20 more points.
 As long as I keep trying I should get there.

-2 Replies to “One year with my Peloton bike”
+2 responses to “One year with my Peloton bike”